Kent: Radio

-The county's first commercial station was originally known as Invicta FM and began broadcasting in 1984.
-After various buyouts, the station was rebranded into Heart Kent in 2009 as part of the Heart Network.
-The station was closed and merged with several other Heart stations in the south of England in 2019 to form Heart South, with the Kent studios in Whitstable closing and production moving to Fareham in Hampshire.
+The county’s first commercial station was originally known as Invicta (Invicta Sound/Invicta FM) and began broadcasting on 1 October 1984.
+After various buy-outs it was rebranded as Heart Kent in June 2009 as part of Global’s Heart network roll-out, and in 2019 the station was merged with neighbouring Heart licences to form Heart South; Heart Kent’s Whitstable studios closed in late May 2019 with regional production consolidated elsewhere (the merged regional service broadcasts from Fareham).

 There are several community radio stations in Kent including: